 - Simplification Tolerance—How much to generalize the output geometry.

-- Use Hierarchy—Whether or not to use a hierarchical road classification for faster analysis.
+- Use Hierarchy—Whether to use a hierarchical road classification for faster analysis.

 - Restrictions—The restriction attributes to respect during analysis.